 The airport itself is nothing special to look at, and the single terminal can be crowded and chaotic at peak times.
 However, there are friendly and helpful staff members on hand to assist passengers, and a dozen restaurants and three times as many shops provide plenty of diversions on long layovers.

-The airport is situated four miles (7km) from downtown Milan.
+The airport is situated five miles (8km) from downtown Milan.

 Getting to the city

-Bus: Bus number 73 runs from Linate Airport to Milan Piazza S. Babila every 10 minutes, between 6:05am and 12:55am, and at a cost of €1 per ticket.
+Bus number 73 runs from Linate Airport to Milan Piazza S. Babila every 10 minutes, between 6:05am and 12:55am, and at a cost of €1 per ticket.
 Alternatively, there is a bus that travels to Milan Central Station every 30 minutes between 6:05am and 11:45pm.
-All buses departing from Linate Airport, including those travelling to other destinations, depart from the area just outside arrivals.
+All buses departing from Linate Airport depart from the area just outside arrivals.

 Tel: +39 02 7485 2200 or +39 02 2810 6306.

 Car rental companies at Linate Airport include Avis, EasyCar, Europcar, Hertz, Maggiore/National, Sixt and Thrifty, all of which have desks in the arrivals section.

 Taxi services are available outside the arrivals hall.
 The journey to the city centre costs between €15 and €25 and will take 20 to 40 minutes depending on traffic conditions.
 Shared taxis are available.